Skip to content

 The easiest and fastest way to start with PURISTA is using your package manager's create command.

-The scaffold is based on blueprint templates and guides you through runtime/event bridge/server choices.
+The scaffold is blueprint-driven and guides you through runtime, event bridge, server, linting, and module-format choices.

 In the project folder, simply execute: